-Yes, shipping process from China to India is complicated and involves a lot of paperwork.
+Yes, the shipping process from China to India is complicated and involves a lot of paperwork.
 Therefore, it is really necessary to choose a professional freight forwarder to help you.

-Products that are imported from China to India are quite low in price.
+Products imported from China to India are quite low in price.
 Many Indians still feel the products are expensive, mainly because the nature of Indian trade is a proxy pattern.
-It means that the goods go through minimum triple agents before they reach the customers.
+It means that the goods go through a minimum of triple agents before they reach the customers.

 As time’s changed now, one can easily import from China to start an online selling business.
 With the increasing number of internet users, India’s e-commerce market has also escalated.
 The e-commerce market is thriving due to the popularity of the internet.